 Yes, your Castel Gandolfo Papal Palace tickets will allow you access to the earlier private summer residence of the Pope.
 Enjoy the view of the sparkling waters of Lake Albano and the green countryside.
 Along with the Papal Palace in the sleepy town of Castel Gandolfo, you will be able to explore the lush gardens of Villa Barberini and Belvedere Gardens.
 With the help of an audio guide, you will be able to explore and better understand the significance of the summer residence of the Pope.

-The Papal Palace will be open Monday to Friday, from 8.30 AM to 2 PM.
-The last entry is at 1 PM.
-On Saturdays, the palace will be open from 8.30 AM to 5.30 PM.
-The last entry is at 4.30 PM.
+The Papal Palace will be open Monday to Friday, from 9 AM to 2 PM.
+On Saturdays, the palace will be open from 10 AM to 7 PM.

 On average, you can expect to spend at least 2 hours touring the Apostolic Palace of Castel Gandolfo.